 Collier is serviced by three all-volunteer fire companies that practice the motto of “neighbors helping neighbors.”
 The Presto, Rennerdale and Kirwan Heights Fire Departments are each strategically located in separate quadrants of the Township and provide vigilant fire, rescue and emergency medical services.

 Collier Township Police Department is a traditional municipal police agency.
-All officers are state certified and commissioned; many serve various specialty roles within the Department, including heavy-truck inspectors and school D.A.R.E. officers.
+All officers are state certified and commissioned; many serve various specialty roles within the Department, including heavy-truck inspectors.
 The CTPD practices community-oriented policing and strives to be there when you need them most.

 Parks & Recreation